Closed Bridging Loans | Fixed Exit Bridging Finance | Aura Capital

 What is the difference between a closed and open bridging loan?

-Why are closed bridging loans cheaper than open bridging loans?
+Why are closed bridging loans usually cheaper?

 What LTV is available on a closed bridging loan?

-What rates are available on closed bridging loans?
+What rates are available?

-How quickly can a closed bridging loan complete?
+How quickly can a closed bridge complete?

 Are closed bridging loans regulated?